cdelorme/csideanime.com/docs/design/services.md

 Ideally we want our admin and member profile menus to be extremely simple.
 Instead of a dozen layered pages, I'd rather have one or two very specific pages.
 For example, the administrative forum settings should be on a single page, and may not even be necessary in a first-release.

 During an earlier design I considered making ban-management flexible instead of global, as well as making moderation specific to area.
 However, with a tag based system and the ability for any user to add and remove tags, it isn't possible to implement it fairly.
 Was this a heavily desired feature, or can we deal without it?
 Are moderators going to be intimidated if their privileges are no-longer "per-board" but rather global?

+Do we want to separate oauth, profiles, and core member structs so when "list" is requested we can fulfill it?
+Or do we want to enable json omitted fields?

+Do we want a single communications module for threads and posts, or individual modules for each?
+Is there any coupling that we can expect to be a problem between them?

 ## solutions